St Helier: 19th century

 The rapid growth of St Helier was one of the most significant changes in the landscape of Jersey during the 19th century.
 The town developed from a small settlement by the coast to encompassing most of the parish and spreading out into St Clement and St Saviour.
 The town's expansion mainly happened in the semi-saucer of flat land between Westmount and Mount Pleasant, so there remained a significant rural part of the parish.
-In 1776, both St Aubin and St Helier had had roughly the same size, however by the end of the 19th century, St Helier was far larger.
+In 1776, both St Aubin and St Helier had had roughly the same size; however, by the end of the 19th century, St Helier was far larger.
 It is estimated that the number of houses by the mid-19th century was 2,600, 2,000 higher than just sixty years prior.

 An important growth for St Helier in the early 19th century was the construction of the harbour.
 Previously, ships coming into the town had only a small jetty at the site now called the English Harbour and the French Harbour.
 The Chamber of Commerce urged the States to build a new harbour, but the States refused, so the Chamber took it into their own hands and paid to upgrade the harbour in 1790.
 A new breakwater was constructed to shelter the jetty and harbours.
 In 1814, the merchants constructed the roads now known as Commercial Buildings and Le Quai des Marchands to connect the harbours to the town and in 1832 construction was finished on the Esplanade and its sea wall.
 A rapid expansion in shipping led the States in 1837 to order the construction of two new piers: the Victoria and Albert Piers.

 Pierre Le Sueur, reforming Constable of St Helier, was responsible for installing sewerage and provision of clean water in St Helier following outbreaks of cholera in the 1830s.
 An obelisk with a fountain in the town centre was raised to his memory following his premature death in office from overwork.

 In the second half of the 19th century, hundreds of trucks laden with potatoes and other export produce needed access to the harbour.
 This prompted a programme of road-widening which swept away many of the ancient buildings of the town centre.
 Pressure for redevelopment has meant that very few buildings remain in urban St Helier which date to before the 19th century, giving the town primarily a Regency or Victorian character.

 Towards the end of the century, in the 1870s, the new Jersey Railway opened, connecting the town to the West, with its terminus at the Weighbridge, and a few years later the Eastern Railway, with its terminus at Snow Hill.
-By this time, the town had three parks: The Parade Gardens, Howard Davis Park, and People's Park.
+By this time, the town had two parks: the Parade Gardens, and West Park (now commonly known as People's Park).
 Until the opening of the Waterfront and Millenium Parks in the late 20th and early 21st centuries, these parks would be the only three to exist in the town basin.